The German government takes away freedom of speech, assembly, press, and freedom from invasion of privacy and from house search without warrant.

 The German army invades and defeats Denmark, Norway, Belgium, Luxembourg, the Netherlands, and France.

 Two-thousand Gypsy males above the age of 16 are arrested in Burgenland Province (formerly Austria) and sent to Dachau and Buchenwald concentration camps; 1,000 Gypsy girls and women above the age of 15 are arrested and sent to the Ravensbruck concentration camp.

 Cuba and the United States refuse to accept Jewish refugees aboard the ship S.S.
 St. Louis, which is forced to return to Europe.

 The German army invades Poland and World War II begins.

 Jews are forced to turn in radios, cameras, and other electric objects to the police.
 Jews receive more restrictive ration coupons than other Germans.
-They do not receive coupons for meat, milk, etc. Jews also receive fewer and more limited clothing ratio
+They do not receive coupons for meat, milk, etc. Jews also receive fewer and more limited clothing ration cards than do Germans.

 Hitler extends powers to doctors to kill institutionalized mentally and physically disabled persons in the "euthanasia" program.